Now that your anti-cancer kitchen is brimming with small red and yellow onions, the obvious question is: Should you cook them or eat them raw?

 Then, either eat the veggies raw—the best choice in the case of garlic– or quickly cook onions.

-While eating alliums raw is the best way to optimize sulfur compounds, onions have another trait going for them that its garlic cousin appears to lack.
-Onions are rich in quercetin, which acts as an antioxidant and anti-inflammatory, inhibits estrogen and helps keep cancer cells from using glucose and fatty acids as fuel.
+While eating alliums raw may be the best way to optimize sulfur compounds, onions have another trait going for them that its garlic cousin appears to lack.
+Onions are rich in quercetin, a phytonutrient that acts as an antioxidant and anti-inflammatory, inhibits harmful estrogens and helps keep cancer cells from using glucose and fatty acids as fuel.

 How long should you cook onions?
 Goldman says 4 to 5 minutes max.

 If fact, if you cook them too long, his research has shown that they may cause your platelets, a type of blood cell, to clump together.
 (In the linked study, steaming for 10 minutes caused sticky platelets; he found the same result when broccoli was cooked for longer than 6 minutes.)
 That condition can, in turn, increase your risk of cardiovascular disease; according to nutrition and cancer expert Dr. Jeanne Wallace, that condition can also promote metastasis by providing a hiding place for cancer cells.